26 Life Lessons Learned by Age 26. Post written by: Marc Chernoff Email Here is a list of 26 life lessons I have learned thus far at the age of 26.

 Excellence then, is not an act, but a habit. - Aristotle Scientists have suggested that, with a little willpower, it takes roughly 30 days for a person to form a new habit.
 As with mastering anything new, the act of starting and getting beyond the preliminary stage where everything feels awkward is 80% of the battle.

 This is precisely why it’s important to make small, positive changes every day over the course of at least a 30 day period.
 60 Ways To Make Life Simple Again.
 Email When we were young life was easier, right?

 I know sometimes it seems that way.
 But the truth is life still is easy.
 It always will be.
 The only difference is we’re older, and the older we get, the more we complicate things for ourselves.
 You see, when we were young we saw the world through simple, hopeful eyes.
 As we grew older our minds became gradually disillusioned by negative external influences.
 As a result, we ate comfort food and drank alcohol to numb our wounds and fill our voids.
 Over the course of time, we made our lives more and more difficult, and we started losing touch with who we really are and what we really need.

+12 Ways to Get a Second Chance in Life.
 Email “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”

--Maria Robinson 12 Ways to Get a Second Chance in Life

 -Maria Robinson We all need second chances.
 20 Things Life Is Too Short To Tolerate.
 Post written by: Marc Chernoff Email You don’t have to settle, it’s simply a choice you make every day.
 If you feel like you’re running in place there’s a good chance you’re tolerating things you shouldn’t be.
 It’s time to reclaim your life.
 Starting now, stop tolerating…